-If you’re considering getting an online community and are wondering if it’ll help your brands search engine optimization (SEO), the answer is YES!
-Well, “yes” if you choose to go with a branded community — not just any community will do.
+If you’re considering getting an online community forum and are wondering if it’ll help your brands search engine optimization (SEO), the answer is YES!
+Well, “yes” if you choose to go with a branded community forum—not just any community will do.
 Communities built on social media platforms will not provide you with an SEO boost.

 We’ll get into more about the difference between a branded community and a community built on a social media platform later, but for now, let’s talk a little bit about SEO.